emberjs/rfcs/text/0252-browser-support-changes.md

 ## Better ES Class Support

-In order to support static class methods (with inheritance) transpilers (e.g. Babel) need to leverage the `Object.setPrototypeOf` / `Object.getPrototypeOf` API's.
+In order to support static class methods (with inheritance) transpilers (e.g. Babel) need to leverage the `Object.setPrototypeOf` / `Object.getPrototypeOf` APIs.
 Without the ability to rely on `Object.setPrototypeOf` we will not be able to continue iterating slowly towards leveraging ES classes as a replacement for the custom object model functionality that we have known and loved for so many years.
 Specifically, there is no replacement / capability to support proper inheritance with `.reopenClass`.
 There are several lower-fidelity hacks you might opt into, but none that we think satisfy the needs of the Ember community.

 Generally this means IE11 is the oldest browser we can reliably transpile ES classes for reliably.

 ## Typed Arrays

-Typed arrays are not currently used in Ember, but experimentation is underway deep in the internals of glimmer-vm to be able to further reduce template size *and* the costs associated with expanding the wire format (currently a JSON structure) into a runnable program.
-Leveraging typed arrays would allow Ember and Glimmer apps to completely avoid the wire format to opcode compilation that currently happens before initial render, it also significantly reduces the resulting memory footprint for the same runnable program.
+Typed arrays are not currently used in Ember, but experimentation is underway deep in the internals of Glimmer VM to be able to further reduce template size *and* the costs associated with expanding the wire format (currently a JSON structure) into a runnable program.
+Leveraging typed arrays would allow Ember and Glimmer apps to completely avoid the wire format to opcode compilation that currently happens before initial render.
+It also significantly reduces the resulting memory footprint for the same runnable program.

 ## DOM API Improvements

 Although IE9 introduced JavaScript engine with support for much of ES5, it was not until IE10 that the browser began to support much of what developers consider modern web platform APIs.
-Littered throughout the Ember and Glimmer-VM codebase are [many](https://github.com/glimmerjs/glimmer-vm/blob/1759c16defc546b034b97e37141187652ed93859/packages/%40glimmer/runtime/lib/dom/props.ts#L54) [examples](https://github.com/glimmerjs/glimmer-vm/blob/9ecc88504c81469ba20dba3ed3f37d373a998355/packages/%40glimmer/test-helpers/lib/helpers.ts#L170) [of](https://github.com/glimmerjs/glimmer-vm/blob/bfed16af6a5ecce4fbe9f27783245fe0f8b03480/build/broccoli/transpile-to-es5.js#L25) IE9 workarounds (and [PhantomJS workarounds](https://github.com/glimmerjs/glimmer-vm/blob/1759c16defc546b034b97e37141187652ed93859/packages/%40glimmer/runtime/lib/dom/props.ts#L49), in fact).
+Littered throughout the Ember and Glimmer VM codebase are [many](https://github.com/glimmerjs/glimmer-vm/blob/1759c16defc546b034b97e37141187652ed93859/packages/%40glimmer/runtime/lib/dom/props.ts#L54) [examples](https://github.com/glimmerjs/glimmer-vm/blob/9ecc88504c81469ba20dba3ed3f37d373a998355/packages/%40glimmer/test-helpers/lib/helpers.ts#L170) [of](https://github.com/glimmerjs/glimmer-vm/blob/bfed16af6a5ecce4fbe9f27783245fe0f8b03480/build/broccoli/transpile-to-es5.js#L25) IE9 workarounds (and [PhantomJS workarounds](https://github.com/glimmerjs/glimmer-vm/blob/1759c16defc546b034b97e37141187652ed93859/packages/%40glimmer/runtime/lib/dom/props.ts#L49), in fact).
 We’ve worked hard to make these fixes free at runtime for modern browsers, but some cost is unavoidable.

 PhantomJS in particular is a weird environment.
 Users must often fix Phantom-specific browser bugs, which is wasted effort since real users never run your app in Phantom.
 And "how to debug in Phantom" is an entire extra skill people are forced to learn.
 Testing your app in PhantomJS is generally a form of “testing theater”, since it fails to execute your code in a realistic environment.

-## requestAnimationFrame
+## `requestAnimationFrame`

 IE10 introduced support for `requestAnimationFrame`, an efficient way to schedule work in the browser environment.
 We’re interested in using this API to explore incremental rendering strategies, and as a way to improve Ember’s coordination with the browser when native promises are used in application code.

 # Detailed Design

-When using Ember applications in IE9, IE10, or PhantomJS Ember will cause an appropriate deprecation to be issued.
+When using Ember applications in IE9, IE10, or PhantomJS, Ember will cause an appropriate deprecation to be issued.
 The deprecation will be “until 3.0” and will reference an entry in the deprecation guide.
 The guide entry will describe For example:

 > Using Ember.js in IE9, IE10, or PhantomJS is deprecated and will be unsupported in Ember.js 3.0.
 We recommend using Ember’s 2.x LTS releases if your applications must support those browsers.
 >